 The group Injustice Watch said McIntyre’s first words were: “It’s nice outside.”

 McIntyre was originally convicted at the age of 17 on the testimony of witnesses who later recanted.
+Prosecutors presented no physical evidence or motive to tie him to the 1994 murders.

 A judge was reconsidering the case in court hearings that were scheduled to last into next week, when the new prosecutor in the case said Friday in a news release that new information cast doubt on witness identification of McIntyre as the killer, and that a jury might have not convicted him.